jnunemaker/jnunemaker.github.com/about.md

 ### SpeakerDeck

 Built at Ordered List.
 Share presentations without the mess.
 Most of my work on this was product, performance and maintenance.
-I did not do the initial development.
-Ruby, Rails, Postgres, Redis, ImageMagick and Ghostscript.
+Ruby, Rails, MongoDB, Postgres, Redis, ImageMagick, Ghostscript and Heroku.
 2011.

 ### GitHub Analytics